Donald Trump announces peace deal between UAE and Israel to establish full diplomatic relations

 Palestinians call the deal a ‘treacherous stab’

-The move, however, generated immediate backlash from groups in Palestine, who said the deal was a “treacherous stab in the back”.
+The move, however, generated immediate backlash from groups in Palestine, who said the deal was a “treacherous stab in the back”, according to Al Jazeera.

-“This agreement does absolutely not serve the Palestinian cause, it rather serves the Zionist narrative, Hamas spokesperson Hazem Qassem said in a statement.
+“This agreement does absolutely not serve the Palestinian cause, it rather serves the Zionist narrative,” Hamas spokesperson Hazem Qassem said in a statement.
 “This agreement encourages the occupation [Israel] to continue its denial of the rights of our Palestinian people, and even to continue its crimes against our people.”

 A spokesperson for Palestinian President Mahmoud Abbas said the deal amounted to treason and should be reversed, AP reported.